 Red Star Platinum Yeast

 This is, by far, my preferred yeast!!
-Red Star Platinum Superior Baking Yeast is an instant yeast blended with natural dough improvers.
+Platinum Yeast from Red Star is an instant yeast blended with natural dough improvers.
 These dough improvers are naturally occurring enzymes derived from protein in wheat flour.
 They strengthen the dough and build tolerance to variations in flour strength and the baking process (kneading, rising, etc.) As a result, the dough traps more of the leavening being produced by the yeast for an overall better rise and better volume in the finished baked good.
-Most of the yeast recipes on my website are made with Red Star Yeast Platinum.
+Most of the yeast recipes on my website are made with Platinum Yeast from Red Star.
 It’s fantastic for yeast beginners.

 Can I Substitute Active Dry Yeast for Instant Yeast and Vice Versa?